> check availability

 > add this accommodation to shortlist

-Croaghacullion is a traditional Donegal coastal cottage that enjoys a remarkable secluded position overlooking Lougheraherk (lake) in this, the most traditional and picturesque part of Ireland.
+Croaghacullion is a traditional Donegal coastal cottage that enjoys a remarkable secluded position overlooking Lougheraherk (lake) in this, the most traditional and picturesque part of Ireland, at Glencolmcille.
+You'll find more 'Blue Flag' (ie Europe's finest) beaches here than in any other part of the country.
 The cottage sits in the heart of the Irish-speaking Gaeltacht in what is probably the most traditional area of Ireland.
 You can walk down to the beach from the cottage and you're unlikely to see another tourist, maybe just a lobster fisherman or one of the friendly, farmer neighbours.
 See more photos of this Donegal cottage.
 Just sitting on the bench in front can be lovely - you can usually hear the waves from the other side of the mountain.

 Stay here to discover one of the most remarkable and beautiful landscapes in Ireland - we doubt you'll ever find better beaches than can be found locally, friendlier people, or such a sense of wilderness.
 These photos show the walk down to Port beach from the cottage, which feels like the very edge of Europe (9 times out of 10 you'll have the whole bay to yourself), or sit at home and enjoy the views over 'your' lough (lake).
 Click to see extra photos of this Donegal cottage.